-Public Interest Law and Pro Bono Service
+Public Interest & Pro Bono Service Programs

 A commitment to serving the public interest through law and the legal system runs deep at the Kline School of Law.
 We offer a wide array of courses, clinics and co-op placements that provide rich opportunities to advance the public interest.
 And many members of our faculty and our students engage in scholarship, research and activism in topics like immigration, gender equity, environmental justice, human rights and mental health law, to name a few.

 Through our Pro Bono Service Program, ranked among the nation's Top 10 by Super Lawyers in 2015, every single student assists individuals or groups in the community who lack access to legal representation.
 Although this is a graduation requirement, we’re thrilled that our students view this as more, and most exceed the 50-hour service minimum.

 Serve the Public Interest and Gain Hands-On Legal Experience